Yuletide: FRSC urges motorists to obey traffic rules - Vanguard News

 Uchegbu said that the ‘Ember’ months have become synonymous with unwholesome practices by drivers resulting in untold and preventable fatalities on the roads.

-“Dangerous overtaking, overloading, used of mobile phones while driving, lane indiscipline, excessive speeding and use of extra lights have become the hallmark of drivers especially during the festive period.
+“Dangerous overtaking, overloading, use of mobile phones while driving, lane indiscipline, excessive speeding and use of extra lights have become the hallmark of drivers, especially during the festive period.

 “It is unfortunate that despite the FRSC various enlightenment and enforcement policies, most drivers still flout traffic regulations not minding the increase in human activities within the period,” she said.